mvtodescato/MultiscaleGraphFeatures/README.md

 # Multiscale Patch-based Feature Graphs for Image Classification

-Method based on multi scale context features for image classification.
-This method allows the learning process to take advantage of all the information contained in the imagens, decreasing the information loss in the learning process.
-Our approach use the idea of aggregating image features at different scales, taking advantage of tranfer learning, being a suitable strategy to deal with images of different sizes and small datasets.
+Method based on Multiscale Patch-based Feature Graphs for Image Classification.
+Images present visual features in different scales in real-world scenarios, and most common approaches do not consider this fact.
+Our approach applies transfer learning for dealing with small datasets and leverages visual features extracted by pre-trained models from different scales.
+We based our approach on graph convolutional networks (GCN) that take graphs representing the images in different scales as input and whose nodes are characterized by features extracted by pre-trained models from regular image patches of different scales.

 # Code files
 -patchbased_graph.py